Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

-This part contains the proofs of Theorems~\ref{thm:HC_powerful},\ref{thm:HC_powerless} and \ref{thm:LR_powerless}.
-These proofs are based on previous results on the ability and impossibility to detect rare and relatively weak mixtures specified in terms of the P-values from \cite{kipnis2021logchisquared} and \cite{DonohoKipnis2020b}.
-In the section below, we first state and prove a series of technical lemmas that are needed to establish the connection between the hypergeometric P-values in our setting \eqref{eq:model_full} and the general RMD setting.
-The proof of Theorems~\ref{thm:HC_powerful},\ref{thm:HC_powerless} and \ref{thm:LR_powerless} are provided in subsequent sections.
+Theorems~\ref{thm:HC_powerful}, \ref{thm:HC_powerless}, and the region of power reported in Table~\ref{tbl:power}, rely on previous results concerning the ability and impossibility to detect rare mixtures specified in terms of the p-values experiencing moderate non-null departures from \cite{kipnis2021logchisquared}.
+In the section below, we first state and prove a series of technical lemmas needed to establish the connection between the hypergeometric p-values in our setting \eqref{eq:model_full0}-\eqref{eq:lambda_prime_def} and the rare moderate departures setting of \cite{kipnis2021logchisquared}.
+The proof of Theorems~\ref{thm:HC_powerful}, \ref{thm:HC_powerless} and \ref{thm:LR_powerless} are provided in subsequent sections.